 - Create infrastructure that is dedicated to enhancing the public good.
 Specifically, we propose the creation of a "portal group" whose job it is to identify and to strategically link individuals and groups located at UCR and in community settings with the aim of improving the public good.
-Further definition of "portal group": there should be an assessment/evaluation core.
-There should be a person or office or center that knows the networks and facilitates the connections. - Develop a reward system that prioritizes the public good.
+This should not simply be a volunteer organization, but should have an assessment/evaluation core that includes at least one FTE dedicated to establishing metrics, coordinating working groups, communicating with partners. - Develop a reward system that prioritizes the public good.
 Specifically, at all levels within the University, including faculty teaching, research, and service, promotion criteria should include an assessment of contributions to the public good.
 Individuals who show excellence in their commitment to the public good should be rewarded for that activity. - Declare one of our core values to be a commitment to the public good.
 This commitment be strongly signaled in every way and at all times possible so that it becomes an identity that UCR adopts and is known for. - Address the identified barriers to engagement and address those barriers with bench marks of progress routinely reported at an annual state of the University report. - Provide orientation to the region and highlight examples of excellent public interest research work currently taking place for all incoming staff, faculty, and students to foster a better understanding and to develop a commitment to our local area. - Include a public good assessment of all initiatives and projects undertaken by UCR (including, but not limited to research, teaching, hiring, purchasing, investing), and prioritize projects that advance the public good.
 Further, we propose that community partners be included in decisions that affect them and that structures for feedback and accountability be developed.